 Below is an overview of the core components of MIP’s full, 4-year Training Program in Psychoanalysis.

-If you have any questions about the program that are not answered here, please be in touch with MIP’s Executive Director, John Tyler, for further information.
+If you have any questions about the program that are not answered here, please contact us for further information.

 Overview of the Course of Study